thosgood/this-weeks-finds/markdown/101-150/week128.md

 Next for something a wee bit more technical:

-2) Steven Carlip, Quantum Gravity in 2+1 Dimensions, Cambridge University Press, 1998.
+2) Steven Carlip, _Quantum Gravity in 2+1 Dimensions_, Cambridge University Press, 1998.

 If you want to learn about quantum gravity in 2+1 dimensions this is the place to start, because Carlip is the world's expert on this subject,